 Your print file should be at least 150 DPI and at the original size.
 That is to say that you can’t create a single print file of your design and then use it for a variety of different products.

-You need to consider that each product type has different fabric, texture, size, and a specific safe print area.
+You need to consider that each product type has a different fabric, texture, size, and a specific safe print area.

 For instance, a design that seems prominent in tote bags, might not make sense for a phone case or a sweater.

 There is no way that your artwork will look 100% exactly the same for every single product.

 Especially, when you are printing on a variety of different fabrics and textures.

 I recommend using ImprintNext that has pre-designed templates that already have a set DPI and size.